Basic information and definitions

 - temporary residence for the child;

-- allocation of parental rights and responsibilities regarding the child's health, education and welfare;
+- allocation of parental rights and responsibilities regarding the child’s health, education and welfare; and

 - a schedule for the child’s time with each parent.1

 If your child’s other parent files a temporary parenting plan with the court and you do not agree with it, you can file a response.
 In your response, you will write up your own temporary parenting plan and have a copy delivered to the other parent or his/her attorney.
-Courts are required by law to give parents information about how to prepare a parenting plan.2 The judge will most likely decide on a temporary parenting plan based on what is in the best interests of your child.
+Courts are required by law to give parents information about how to prepare a parenting plan.2

 For more information on how to file a temporary parenting plan, or respond to a plan that the other parent filed, we recommend contacting a lawyer for advice.
 See our KS Finding a Lawyer page for legal help in your area.